jiabei-yang/SampleSizeNof1/README.md

 # Sample size calculations for n-of-1 trials

-Code for paper Yang, J., Steingrimsson, J. A., Dahabreh, I. J., & Schmid, C. H. Sample size calculations for n-of-1 trials.
+Code for paper Yang, J., Steingrimsson, J. A., & Schmid, C. H. Sample size calculations for n-of-1 trials.

 * `main/`: code for illustrations in the main manuscript and appendices.
   * Simulations: